 - Visit the Berkeley International Office website.

-- See the Berkeley International Office web page on money matters.
+- See the Berkeley International Office web pages on financial assistance and money matters.

 - Find UC Berkeley research opportunities for undergraduate students.